serene-water/node-red-contrib-coda-io/README.md

 # TODO:
 - [] Add an option to get folders.
 Currently only supports tables
-- [] Build a Coda row parser to feed Coda row data into the upsert node
+- [] Build a Coda row parser to make it easy to feed Coda row data into the upsert node
-- [] Accept `msg` object members as variable field values
+- [] Accept `msg` object members as variable field values so table/column names can be set dynamically
-- [] Add validation
-- [] Add a better error handling
+- [] Add validations and error handling
 - [] Refactor the code a bit

 # CAUTION:
 This package is still in its infancy.
-It is likely that, in the near future, non-backwards-compatible may be introduced without prior notice.
-When a new version becomes available, make sure to test it thoroughly in a separate development environment before installing it to your production environment.
+It is likely that, in the near future, non-backwards compatible changes may be introduced without prior notice.
+When a new version becomes available, make sure to test it thoroughly in a discrete development environment before installing it to your production environment.